mrcheidel/time-object-db/README.md

 ## Solution:

-timeObjectsDB use single files in order to persist the information splited in three levels:
+time-object-db use single files in order to persist the information splitted in three levels:

 - Level 1: YYYY-MM (Max 12 folders per year)
 - Level 2: DD (Max 365 folders per parent)
 - Level 3: One file each 5 minutes - (Max 144 files per parent) (configurable)

-Exist an index file per each Level 2 folder, this index help to find existing Level 3 files and prevent to use a full-scan to find the existing files.
+Exist an index file per each Level 1 and 2 folders, these indexes help to find existing Level 3 files and prevent to use a full-scan to find the existing files.

-## TO-DO
+## Todo

 List of pending points